CodeBear801/tech_summary/tech-summary/language/c++/c++11-rvalue-reference.md

 <img src="resource/pictures/c++_lvalue_rvalue_function_return_type_deduction5.png" alt="c++_lvalue_rvalue_function_return_type_deduction5" width="500"/>

-When you declare an object, you should prefer to use auto: readability
+When you declare an object, you should prefer to use auto: for readability

 ***